-• It may be necessary to increase the coolant concentration above 50%.

-- NEVER increase the coolant concentration above 60%. - A coolant concentration of 60% will provide freeze point protection down to -62°F [-52°C].
-Increased engine coolant concentrations above 60% will decrease the overheat protection characteristics of the engine coolant and may cause engine damage. - If available, refer to the chart on the coolant container to ensure the coolant concentration in your vehicle will provide adequate freeze protection at the temperatures in which you drive in the winter months.
+- It may be necessary to increase the coolant concentration above 50%. - NEVER increase the coolant concentration above 60%.
+Increased engine coolant concentrations above 60% will decrease the overheat protection characteristics of the engine coolant and may cause engine damage. - Refer to the chart on the coolant container to ensure the coolant concentration in your vehicle will provide adequate freeze protection at the temperatures in which you drive in the winter months.